Fuoad-Ibrahim/Cypress/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Fuoad-Ibrahim/Cypress)

-Cypress is a desktop application which allows users to report indicidents witnessed on the roads in Toronto.
+Cypress is a simulation desktop application which allows users to report hazards witnessed on the roads of Toronto.

 ## As a user

 Anyone can register as a user.
-User's have access to features such as viewing profile information, reporting issues and contacting Cypress staff.
+User's have access to features such as viewing profile information, reporting issues and contacting Cypress staff members.

 ![portal1](https://user-images.githubusercontent.com/61073050/148867379-53f46814-b64a-40b2-badc-5e3941ac504d.png)